hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-local.md

 ### Besu Client (besu-cli)

-The CLI is used to interact with a Besu network, configure it and run chaincode transactions to record data on the channel ledger or query data.
+The CLI is used to interact with a Besu network, configure it and run contract transactions to record data on the ledger or query data.

 The `besu-cli` Node.js source code is located in the `samples/besu/besu-cli` folder.